-Certain statements contained in this Quarterly Report on Form 10-Q (this "Form 10-Q") may be deemed to be forward-looking statements within the meaning of Section 2IE of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and Section 27A of the Securities Act of 1933, as amended.
+Certain statements contained in this Quarterly Report on Form 10-Q (this "Form 10-Q") may be deemed to be forward-looking statements within the meaning of Section 2lE of the Securities Exchange Act of 1934, as amended (the "Exchange Act") and Section 27A of the Securities Act of 1933, as amended.
 This information includes, without limitation, statements concerning:

 - our future financial position and results of operations;

 - international and economic instability;

-- · planned capital expenditures;
+- planned capital expenditures;

 - our business strategy and other plans for future operations;

 - the future mix of revenues and business;

 - our relationship with suppliers;

 - our ability to retain customers;

 - future demand for our services; and

 - general conditions in the energy industry and seismic service industry.

 Although we believe that the expectations reflected in these forward-looking statements are reasonable, we can not assure you that these expectations will prove to be correct.
 When used in this Form 10-Q, the words "anticipate," "believe," "estimate," "expect," "may" and similar expressions, as they relate to our company and management, are intended to identify forward-looking statements.
-The actual results of future events described in these forward-looking statements could differ materially from the results described in the forward-looking statements due to risks and uncertainties including, but are not limited to, those summarized below:
+The actual results of future events described in these forward-looking statements due to risks and uncertainties including, but are not limited to, those summarized below:

-- decline in the demand for seismic data and our services; - the effect on recent declines in oil and natural gas prices on exploration activities: - the effect of uncertainty in financial markets on our customers' and our ability to obtain financing; - loss of significant customers; - defaults by customers on amounts due us; - possible impairment of our long-lived assets; - risks associated with our manufacturing operations and - foreign currency exchange risk
+- decline in the demand for seismic data and our services; - the effect of fluctuations in oil and natural gas prices on exploration activities; - the effect of uncertainty in financial markets on our customers' and our ability to obtain financing; - loss of significant customers; - defaults by customers on amounts due us; - possible impairment of our long-lived assets; - risks associated with our manufacturing operations; and - foreign currency exchange risk.

 Other factors that could cause our actual results to differ from our projected results are described in (1) Part II, "Item 1A.
-Risk Factors" and elsewhere in this Form 10-Q, (2) our Annual Report on Form 10-K for the fiscal year ended January 31, 2009, (3) our reports and registration statements filed from time to time with the Securities and Exchange Commission ("SEC") and (4) other announcements we make from time to time.
+Risk Factors" and elsewhere in this Form 10-Q, (2) our Annual Report on Form 10-K for the fiscal year ended January 31, 2009 ("2009 Form 10-K"), (3) our Quarterly Report on Form 10-Q for the period ended July 31, 2009 ("Second Quarter Form 10-Q"), (4) our reports and registration statements filed from time to time with the Securities and Exchange Commission ("SEC") and (5) other announcements we make from time to time.
 We caution readers not to place undue reliance on forward-looking statements, which speak only as of the date hereof.
 We undertake no obligation to publicly update or revise any forward-looking statements after the date they are made, whether as a result of new information, future events or otherwise.